otozyon/devonfw4flutter/pages/110-Under-the-Hood.md

 *Figure 3: Reactive app rendering [\[14\]](https://hackernoon.com/whats-revolutionary-about-flutter-946915b09514)*

-Apps build with reactive frameworks (like React Native [\[22\]](https://facebook.github.io/react-native/)) are mostly written in a platform-independent language like JavaScript [\[6\]](https://www.ecma-international.org/publications/standards/Ecma-262.htm).
+Apps built with reactive frameworks (like React Native [\[22\]](https://facebook.github.io/react-native/)) are mostly written in a platform-independent language like JavaScript [\[6\]](https://www.ecma-international.org/publications/standards/Ecma-262.htm).
 The JavaScript code then sends information on how UI components should be displayed to the native environment.
 This communication always runs through a *bridge*.
-So we end up with native Widgets that are controller through JavaScript.
+So we end up with native Widgets that are controlled through JavaScript.
 The main problem here is that the communication through the *bridge* can be a bottleneck that can lead to performance issues \[14\], \[17\], \[18\], \[23\].

 ### Flutter’s Approach